Legality of the 2022 Russian invasion of Ukraine: Start of and justifications for invasion (2022)

-On Wednesday evening 23 February, Putin address his nation on television announcing a "special military operation" in Ukraine.
-Putin claimed that Russian military intervention in Ukraine was necessary to "protect people who have been subjected to abuse and genocide" by the Ukrainian government and to "protect Russia and our people."
+On Wednesday evening 23 February, Putin addressed his nation on television announcing a "special military operation" in Ukraine.
+Putin claimed that Russian military intervention in Ukraine was necessary to "protect people who have been subjected to abuse and genocide" by the Ukrainian government and to "protect Russia and our people".
 Putin also said that the Donetsk and Luhansk People's Republics—which the Russian government had formally recognized only two days before—had requested assistance in their fight against the Ukrainian government.
-The stated aims of Russia's "special military operation" included "the demilitarisation and denazification of Ukraine."
+The stated aims of Russia's "special military operation" included "the demilitarisation and denazification of Ukraine".

-Scholars decried Putin's allegations of genocide and comparison of Ukraine to a Nazi state as baseless.
+Scholars described Putin's allegations of genocide and comparison of Ukraine to a Nazi state as baseless.

 Shortly after Putin's speech, the Ukrainian government reported airstrikes and artillery attacks in Kyiv, Kharkiv, and Dnipro, as well as on the border with Russia.
 Ukrainian President Volodymyr Zelenskyy declared martial law and called for a general mobilization.
 The conflict remains ongoing.

 International law and the responses at the United Nations

 Russia has been a member of the United Nations (UN) since December 1991, when it took over the seat of the defunct Soviet Union.
 The 1945 UN Charter sets out the conditions under which UN member states may legally resort to war or the use of armed force in general (a concept referred to as jus ad bellum).
-In the opinion of at least one writer, the 2022 Russian invasion of Ukraine can be grasped as illegal precisely as it broke and undermined the Charter – arguably one of the most significant documents of international law.
+The 2022 Russian invasion of Ukraine can be grasped as illegal precisely because it violated the Charter – arguably one of the most significant documents of international law.

 Legality of Russia's use of force against Ukraine

 Article 2(4) of the UN Charter provides that all members of the UN "shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any state, or in any other manner inconsistent with the Purposes of the United Nations."
 Along similar lines, Article 2(3) of the Charter requires all member states to "settle their international disputes by peaceful means in such a manner that international peace and security, and justice, are not endangered."

-It broke the laws that were set up to avoid forceful invasions.
+The only two exceptions enshrined in the UN Charter are self-defense and an authorization by the Security Council.

 Many experts on international law and foreign affairs have opined that the Russian invasion of Ukraine violated these principles, namely Article 2(4)'s prohibition on the "use of force" against other states.
 As detailed below, they have also generally rejected the Russian government's official legal justifications for the invasion of Ukraine.